binhe-lab/binhe-lab-protocols/docs/lab-server.md

 RDSS is used for everything except for next generation sequencing data storage, analysis or other computation that requires access to the high performance computing cluster ([Argon](https://wiki.uiowa.edu/display/hpcdocs/Argon+Cluster))

+_Note: on CCG computers, chances are there is already a folder on the desktop under the name He, and there should be a shortcut inside that allows you to map the drive.
+If not, right click on the "Computer" icon and choose "Map Network Drive".
+Put in the address and credentials as shown below_

 **Table 1  RDSS mounting as a folder**

 | OS | Menu item | Address |